raynaldmo/northwind-mongodb/README.md

 northwind-mongodb is a simple node.js app with a command line interface (northwind) to display sample Northwind Traders database reports.
-Google 'northwind traders' for more info.
+Google 'northwind traders' for more info on this example fictitious database.

-This app is meant to be learning tool for those learning how to implement mongodb CRUD and aggregation operations using the native node mongodb driver.
+This app is meant to be learning tool for those learning how to implement mongodb CRUD and aggregation operations using the node native mongodb driver.

 The Northwind Traders database used in this app is indentical to that used in the text [MongodDB Aggregation Framework].